Customer Concentration: The Silent Valuation Killer That MSP Founders Underestimate

 Customer concentration is the slowest valuation factor to fix and the hardest to paper over.
 It requires new revenue from new sources, which means sales cycles, onboarding, and months of service delivery before new clients show up as meaningful diversification in your trailing numbers.
 That's why this factor, more than any other, separates founders who planned their exit from founders who reacted to an opportunity.

 If your concentration numbers are clean today, protect them.
 Be deliberate about growth.
-It's tempting to let your best client double in size because the revenue is easy, but track what that does to your concentration ratios quarterly.
+It's tempting to let your best client double in size because the revenue is easy, but track what that does to your concentration ratios every quarter.

 About the Author